Vantiq/vantiq-sdk-node/docs/api.md

 ### Parameters

 **`String resource`**: (*Required*) Describes the type of event being subscribed to.
-Must be either SystemResources.TOPICS.value(), SystemResources.SOURCES.value() or SystemResources.TYPES.value().
+Must be either topics, sources or types.

 **`String name`**: (*Required*) A required String that identifies the specific resource event.
 For topics, this is the topic name (e.g. '/my/topic/').
  For sources, this is the source name.
 For types, this is the data type name (e.g. TypeOperation.INSERT, TypeOperation.UPDATE, TypeOperation.DELETE)